sanjuladilhara20020116/Hospital-Management-System/README.md

-This repo represents the registration to user profiles in the system. integrated chatbot to Hospital Mnagement System.
+This repo represents the registration with validations to user profiles in the system integrated chatbot to Hospital Mnagement System.